← Back to Documentation

 4. ✅ Field Access Implementation

-Added findrecordfield/2 helper function that:
+Added find_record_field/2 helper function that:

 Enhanced infer_expr for field access: